FashionFreedom/Seamly2D/README.md

 sudo dpkg -i ccache_3.3.4-1_amd64.deb
 ```
 * Install Qt
 - If Qt is not completely installed on your distrubution, uninstall Qt then install Qt from ppa.
-Use ppa for your distribution, this example is from Trusty:
+Use Qt's ppa for your distribution, this example is from Trusty:
 ```
 sudo add-apt-repository -y ppa:beineri/opt-qt592-trusty
 sudo apt-get -qq update